Loan waiver: 2017 India’s Farm Loan Waivers in India

 In 2017, at least four states Uttar Pradesh, Maharashtra, Punjab and Karnataka, announced farmer loan waivers, with estimated cost of about US$13.6 billion.
 Experts project that if the loan waivers are implemented nationally, will cost about 2–2.6% of GDP (US$40–50 billion).
 The RBI opposes the loan waivers.
 The waivers hurt India's public sector banks which are already under stress.
 Many farmers in other states have stopped paying loans and are withdrawing deposits from banks in anticipation of waivers.
 In some states, the default rate has increased to 50% - 60%.

 Exploitation of Loan Waivers

 In Punjab, farmers are depositing their income in other banks and avoiding the lending banks.
 They are expecting a loan waiver because of the upcoming 2019 General Elections.
-In Madhya Pradesh, farm loan repayment has dipped by 10% with some farmers expecting a change in the ruling party and are expecting loan forgiveness by the opposition Congress party, if they comes to power.
+In Madhya Pradesh, farm loan repayment has dipped by 10% with some farmers expecting a change in the ruling party and expecting loan forgiveness by the opposition Congress party, if it comes to power.